 Bike Back To Work

-The past few months have been anything but ordinary.
+The past year has been anything but ordinary.
 While many of us have been telecommuting during the COVID-19 pandemic, many of us are also starting to transition back into the workplace and adjusting to our “new normal.”
 Whether you used to carpool or drove alone, this time also allows for the opportunity to switch-up your commute and try biking or walking to work.
 This transition may be easier than you think, especially as many of us have already been out biking and walking regularly for fresh air or for exercise (it justifies all the cookies and ice cream we’ve been eating, right?)
 Read on to learn more about how easy this change can be!

 If you don’t bike, the general idea behind all of these steps can be applied to walking as well!